gabriel-rosa/gabriel-rosa.github.io/_posts/2021-05-26-exporting-a-render-with-transparency-in-a-way-that-supports-blending.md

 ![Correctly blended image]({{site.baseurl}}/img/fixed.png)

 And that's it.
-Instead of writing the color of our rendered buffer directly to disk, we compute $$K$$ and modify the color $$C_i$$ and alpha $$\alpha_i$$ before writing to an image.
-Now, you might recall that $$K$$ involves the product of a bunch of different alpha values.
+Instead of writing the color of our rendered buffer directly to disk, we compute $$K_n$$ and modify the color $$C_i$$ and alpha $$\alpha_i$$ before writing to an image.
+Now, you might recall that $$K_n$$ involves the product of a bunch of different alpha values.
 We could figure out all the alphas involved and carry out the multiplications, or we could use a little trick.
 If we first render the scene with $$B = 0$$, we get

 $$O_{B0} = X_n + K_n \cancelto{0}{B}$$